1Zpresso Q2 $45 vs Silvia $800 — Cheap Tool Wins 2026?

 Bottom Line

 For most people, the 1Zpresso Q2 is where your coffee journey should start, the best $45 you'll spend on coffee.
 But if you're specifically building an espresso setup, forget the Q2 for espresso and get an espresso-specific grinder instead.
 The Rancilio Silvia is a destination purchase, not a starting point.
 Work your way up to it once you know espresso is what you actually want.
+Curious who's behind these reviews?
+Read about BrewPathFinder, we're a small NJ family that test every grinder on this site at home.

 Keep Reading